Being a mother is one of the hardest jobs in the world, yet the most rewarding.

 Many people gain a newfound respect for their partner after becoming parents.
-The wife sees how her man has turned into a doting father and husband gets to see the caring and the stronger side of his wife.
+The wife sees how her man has turned into a doting father and the husband gets to see the caring and the stronger side of his wife.

 Not all, but many people like to improve themselves once they become parents.
 They become more mature and responsible and this helps their marriage too.

-Couples are likely to put in more effort into their marriage once children are involved.
+Couples are likely to put more effort into their marriage once children are involved.
 Because we all want to make sure we provide a stable and happy environment for our kids.

 THEY MAKE YOU A BETTER PERSON

 One of the benefits of having kids is that you become a better person.
 You become more selfless and strong.
 You are more organized and learn better habits.

 Before becoming a mom, I struggled with waking up early.
 I have always wanted to be a morning person.
 And I used to be very unorganized.